xidruk/computer-networking/docs/packet.md

 ## What is a Packet?

 A **packet** is a small unit of data that travels across a network.
-When you send something online—whether it’s a message, an email, a video, or a file—it doesn’t move as one big chunk.
+When you send something online whether it’s a message, an email, a video, or a file it doesn’t move as one big chunk.
 Instead, the information is divided into smaller, manageable pieces.
 These pieces are called packets.

 Imagine you want to send a large book through the mail.
 You wouldn’t put the entire book into a single oversized package.
 Instead, you would split it into several smaller parcels.
 Each parcel would have:
 - The address of the sender